varunmehta/three-body-problem/README.md

 I've tried to build a simple app to demonstrate how they can work in harmony with a predictable orbit.

 > I was reading the [The Three Body Problem](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel)), and trying to work on this sample app, when the two paradigms felt similar to each other.
 Also naming a project is always [painful](https://blog.codinghorror.com/whats-in-a-project-name/)!
+The *people* in the three body universe are called as **Trisolarans**.

 ## `trisolar-universe.yml`